 - Customer churn

-- Potentially rising poverty levels in the organisation’s locale
+- Potentially rising poverty levels in the organization’s locale

-What is the return on ESG investing (ROI) for organisations?
+What is the return on ESG investing (ROI) for organizations?

 When investment professionals choose socially responsible ESG investing, they soon discover that ESG funds deliver a healthy financial return on investment in many different ways: